Why go all-inclusive?

-'Increasingly, the term 'all-inclusive' is becoming more impressive, as companies vie with one another to attract holidaymakers,' she explains.
 'For example, Beaches, the family arm of Sandals in the Caribbean, includes a vast array of watersports and up to two scuba dives a day for qualified divers.
 And if your children want to learn to dive, there are three different scuba programmes for kids aged 8+.'

 All-inclusive activity holidays

-If you're a keen sportsperson, an all-inclusive activity holiday can represent fantastic value.
+If you're a keen sportsperson, an all-inclusive activity holiday can be fantastic value.
 Just check what coaching and equipment is included, and if you're going skiing, beware – a lift pass can add an extra £100-200 per person per week in France, for example, so make sure it's included in the pricier options.